 Exhibitions

 • The Everson is thrilled to have a brilliant installation by Derek Porter titled Faceted Wrap transform our Kilburg Family Staircase into a brilliant, light-filled space.
-Thousands of individually-oriented mirrored reflectors capture isolated moments of the surrounding scene and fragment them into...
+Thousands of individually oriented mirrored reflectors capture isolated moments of the surrounding scene...

 Exhibitions: